 Data Is Kin

-Island Mountain is committed to building tools and infrastructure rooted in community ownership, data sovereignty, and the principle that the people most affected by technology should be the ones who control it.
-If your tribal nation is exploring local AI infrastructure, we want that conversation.
+I build tools and infrastructure rooted in community ownership, data sovereignty, and the plain idea that the people most affected by a technology ought to be the ones controlling it.
+If your nation's looking at local AI, I want that conversation.